vree-sdk/documentation/docs/vree-settings.md

 If the amount of expected players is unclear, a high number of ports can be forwarded to ensure all players can connect.

-Refer to manual of your router to setup portforwarding on your specific device or contact support@vree.world.
+Refer to manual of your router to setup port forwarding on your specific device or contact support@vree.world.

 **Override Server IP**
 If this field is filled in clients will attempt to connect to the server running on the provided IP.
 If the field is left empty the client will attempt to discover the server in the LAN as usual.